 A thread of light shot toward the three at the door and before Bea could so much as gasp, Scorpius shoved her and Albus to the floor.

-Without their barricade, the door burst open and the Bludgers swarmed in like locusts.
+Without their barricade, the door burst open.
 Bea scraped her cheek from the ground.
-She could hardly tell which way was up.
-Anjali had staggered backwards, face painted with surprise as Bludgers stormed the room.
-Her weak shield spell did nothing to stop them from tearing holes in the blue glow around her.
+She could hardly tell which way was up as the Bludger swarm blackened the ceiling.
+Anjali had staggered backwards, face painted with surprise, her shield spell full of holes.
 She ran for the door.

 As the spots in Bea's vision cleared, she saw Scorpius hovering over her, the folds of his blazer draping on either side of her head.